Sorkn/adastra/README.md

 2. Then copy your personal API key and paste in the empty file "TOKEN.txt".

 3. After that, create new bot in Telegram.
 Type \start to BotFather and follow the instructions.
-Copy token of your new bot and paste in the empty file "BOT_TOKEN.txt"
+Copy token of your new bot and paste in the empty file "BOT_TOKEN.txt".

-4. Open cmd and type "cd C:\...\per_aspera_ad_astra"
+4. Open cmd and type "cd C:\...\per_aspera_ad_astra".

-5. Download requirements:
+5. Download requirements.
-   - requests
-   - Pillow
-   - os
-   - pyTelegramBotAPI

 6. Type "python script.py" in cmd and send "start" to your bot.